jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 The Top level of the file contains global values applying to the whole file.
 Besides the "config", "options" and "data" subsections the Top level contains a Modules ("modules") subsection.

+Example:

+	{
+		"doc": "Top level.",
+		"config": {
+			. . .
+Zero or more global configuration values.
+		},
+		"modules": [
+			. . .
+Zero or more modules.
+		]
+	}

 ### Global Configuration

+Global configuration must be of type JSON object.
+Global configuration for the main world Pack File sets the defaults for all related Pack Files.
+Global configuration of non-world Pack Files may override any provided world Pack File global configuration values.

-* "js-outdir" – [optional, string] – Directory to write output Javascript output modules to, used by the spacepack tool; can be overridden for individual modules; default value depends on the tool reading the Pack File
+* "out-dir" – [optional, string] – Directory to write output Javascript output modules to, used by the spacepack tool; can be overridden for individual modules; default value depends on the tool reading the Pack File

-* "js-indir" – [optional, string] – Directory containing mods or other Javascript files to import; can be overridden for individual mods; default value depends on the tool reading the Pack File

 * "texture-dir" – [optional, string] – Directory containing textures to import; can be overridden for individual textures; default value depends on the tool reading the Pack File